Guide to the Non-Habitual Resident (NHR) Tax Regime

 Written By Lara Silva

-You would think the incentive to become a resident in Portugal would be the low cost of living and all-around high quality of life, but it gets better.
-The Non-Habitual Resident (NHR) tax regime in Portugal attracts thousands of residents by offering reduced tax rates and even full tax exemptions for the first ten years of residence.
+For 15 years, the Non-Habitual Resident (NHR) tax regime in Portugal has attracted thousands of residents by offering reduced tax rates and even full tax exemptions for the first ten years of residence.
 NHRs are taxed at a flat rate of 20% on their income and are exempt from paying taxes on global income.
-Take a look at our guide to visas in Portugal to obtain long-term residency and be able to enjoy this attractive tax regime.

 Benefits of the Non-Habitual Resident (NHR) Tax Regime in Portugal